lazlowa/pypz-python/_sources/core/logging.rst.txt

 The concept involves the following classes:

-.. autoclass:: pypz.core.commons.loggers.ContextLoggerInterface
-   :no-index:

-.. autoclass:: pypz.core.commons.loggers.ContextLogger
-   :no-index:
+- :class:`pypz.core.commons.loggers.ContextLoggerInterface`
+- :class:`pypz.core.commons.loggers.ContextLogger`

-The `ContextLoggerInterface` shall be used to implement the actual logging functionality.
+The :class:`ContextLoggerInterface <pypz.core.commons.loggers.ContextLoggerInterface>` shall be used to implement the actual logging functionality.
 Notice that this class provides protected methods that shall not be called directly.
-The `ContextLogger` provides the functionality to call the methods of `ContextLoggerInterface` so that it supplies the context information in the background.
-You will then use a `ContextLogger` object to perform logging.
+The :class:`ContextLogger <pypz.core.commons.loggers.ContextLogger>` provides the functionality to call the methods of :class:`ContextLoggerInterface <pypz.core.commons.loggers.ContextLoggerInterface>` so that it supplies the context information in the background.
+You will then use a :class:`ContextLogger <pypz.core.commons.loggers.ContextLogger>` object to perform logging.

 Operator Logging
 ----------------